CCExtractor/ProjectNephos/README.md

 ### Build new PyInstaller bundle with Docker image

-To create a new version of a prebuilt bundle you will need a _Docker image for building_.
+To create a new version of a pre-built bundle you will need a _Docker image for building_.
 For the first time you could create it (locally) with this command:

 ```